ksainte/webserv_new/README.md

 access & isDir  verify that user has permission, otherwise return 403

+tryCgi invalid status code 403 instead of 404 not found when script doenst exist

 verify status code

 cgi env    check that env var name contains only alphanumeric character